-Because of this Yahweh held him to be an upright man.
-"Not because you are a very good person or because you have helped your neighbor, or because you have served me for many years... but because I told you: 'Do not be afraid'and you have placed all your concerns in my hands.
+Because of this Yahweh held him to be an upright man (v.
+6).
+"Not because you are a very good person or because you have helped your neighbor, or because you have served me for many years... but because I told you: 'Do not be afraid' and you have placed all your concerns in my hands.

-On that day Yahweh made a covenant with Abram (v.18).
-Throughout the Bible much is written about the Covenant.
-What is the meaning of God making a covenant with humans?
+On that day Yahweh made a Covenant with Abram (v.
+18).
+Throughout Scripture much is written about the Covenant.
+What is the meaning of God making a Covenant with humans?